 11. Dhole

 Dholes are average-sized members of the dog family found on the Asian continent.
-These social animals usually live in groups of 12, without a strict dominance hierarchy.
+These social animals usually live in groups of around 12, without a strict dominance hierarchy.
 Unlike other dog family members, they communicate with distinct clucks and screams.

 Learn More: Just Fun Facts